 This easy-prep fine motor activity goes with Eric Carle’s classic children’s book The Very Hungry Caterpillar.

-I ought to be tired of The Very Hungry Caterpillar by now, but I’m not.
+I ought to be tired of The Very Hungry Caterpillar (affiliate) by now, but I’m not.
 With three kids, I can’t tell you how many times I’ve read it.
 Hundreds, surely.

 Yet, I still love it.
 Do you?